FAQ: The BRIDGE Act

 What would the BRIDGE Act do if it were enacted?

-The BRIDGE Act would make it possible for people who meet certain requirements to apply for and receive “provisional protected presence” and work authorization for a three-year period.
-The three-year period would end three years after the bill becomes law.
+The BRIDGE Act would make it possible for people who meet certain requirements to apply for and receive “provisional protected presence” and work authorization.
+However, an approved applicant’s provisional protected presence and work authorization would be valid only from the time the person received it until the point in time that is three years after the BRIDGE Act is enacted.
 The requirements people would have to meet are essentially the same as the requirements for DACA under the program that was created in 2012.

 People who already have DACA would be deemed to have provisional protected presence until their DACA’s expiration date, then they would be eligible to apply affirmatively for provisional protected presence.